 - Make the crepes

 - 4. Heat two 9-inch nonstick pans over low heat.
 If you have seasoned 9-inch crepe pans, use them.
-Spray lightly with vegetable oil spray and ladle 3 tablespoons of the crepe batter into the pans.
+Spray lightly with vegetable oil spray and ladle 3 tablespoons crepe batter into the pans.
 Tip and roll the pans to spread the batter evenly over the bottom of the pans and cook for about 2 minutes.
 Using a spatula, flip the crepes and cook for 2 minutes longer, or until lightly browned.
 Lift the crepes from the pans and stack on a plate.
 These crepes do not stick to one another.
 Continue cooking the crepes until you have 16.
-Expect to throw out the first crepe in each pan; this is typical, as anyone who has made crepes knows.
+Expect to throw out the first crepe in each pan; this is typical, as anyone who has made crepes or even pancakes knows.
 The first one never works, and after it has flopped, the pan is seasoned appropriately so that the rest are perfect.